The Emerald Archer. The Battling Bowman. The Modern Day Robin Hood.

 - The Queen, who took over Ollie's company post-Rise and Fall.

-- Emerson, the CEO who attempted to take over Ollie's company in The New52 Universe.
+- Walter Emerson, the CEO who attempted to take over Ollie's company in The New 52 Universe.

 - More notably, Komodo, who actually does take over Queen Industries, and liquidates it, and after framing Ollie for murder, sets on hunting him down now that he's without any form of aid.

-- Darker and Edgier: During the last decade, Green Arrow has gone from a Kid-Appeal Character, arguably The Heart and Chivalrous Pervert at worst, to the more iffy Vigilante Man who ended up killing Lex Luthor, then to a Serial Killer Killer who is in direct opposition of the law.
+- Darker and Edgier: Outside of comics, during the last decade, Green Arrow has gone from a Kid-Appeal Character, arguably The Heart and Chivalrous Pervert at worst, to the more iffy Vigilante Man who ended up killing Lex Luthor, to now a Deconstruction of sorts of Ollie's usual MO, modelled after the Mike Grell take from the comics.

 - Deadpan Snarker